saghanaks11-UIUX/CodeAlpha-Task1/README.md

-CodeAlpha UI/UX Internship – Task 1
+# CodeAlpha UI/UX Internship
-Wireframing & Low-Fidelity Design
+## Task 1: Wireframing & Low-Fidelity Design

-📌 Project Title
+### Project Title
 Bookspace – E-Book Reading Mobile App Wireframe

-📖 Project Overview
+---

-This project was created as part of my UI/UX Design Internship at CodeAlpha.
+## Project Overview
-The objective of this task was to design low-fidelity wireframes for a mobile application to demonstrate the structure and user flow before applying visual design elements.
+This project was created as part of the UI/UX Design Internship at CodeAlpha.

-For this task, I designed wireframes for an e-book reading application called Bookspace.
-The wireframes focus on layout structure, navigation flow, and content hierarchy.
+The aim of this task is to design low-fidelity wireframes for a mobile application to represent the basic layout and user flow before applying colors, typography, and visual elements.

-🎯 Objective
+For this task, a mobile e-book reading application named **Bookspace** was designed.

-The main goal of this task was to:
+---

-Understand the wireframing process
+## Objective

-Plan the basic layout of a mobile application
+The objective of this task is to:

-Design clear user navigation and interaction flow
+- Understand the wireframing process

-Focus on usability and simplicity before visual styling
+- Design the structure of a mobile application

-📱 App Concept – Bookspace
+- Plan the user navigation flow

-Bookspace is a mobile application designed for users to discover, read, and manage digital books easily.
+- Focus on usability and layout before visual design

-The app provides a smooth reading experience with organized book browsing and a user-friendly interface.
+---

-🧩 Wireframe Screens Designed
+## App Concept

-The wireframes include the following key screens:
+**Bookspace** is a mobile application that allows users to discover, browse, and read digital books in a simple and organized way.

-Splash / Welcome Screen
+The application focuses on providing a smooth reading experience with easy navigation.

-Login / User Entry Screen
+---

-Home Screen
+## Wireframe Screens

-Book Categories / Library Screen
+The following screens were designed in the wireframe:

-Book Details Screen
+- Splash Screen

-Reading Interface
+- Login Screen

-User Profile Screen
+- Home Screen

-Navigation Menu
+- Book Library / Categories

-These screens demonstrate the overall user journey from opening the app to reading a book.
+- Book Details Page

-🛠 Tools Used
+- Reading Interface

-Figma
+- User Profile Page

-UI/UX Design Principles
+- Navigation Menu

-Low-Fidelity Wireframing Techniques
+---

-🎨 Design Approach
+## Tools Used

-The wireframes were designed following important UI/UX principles:
+- Figma

-Minimal and clean structure
+- UI/UX Design Principles

-Easy navigation between screens
+---

-Clear placement of content and actions
+## Design Approach

-Logical user flow for reading and browsing books
+The wireframes were designed with the following principles:

-📂 Repository Contents
+- Simple layout

-This repository contains:
+- Clear navigation

-Wireframe design screenshots
+- Proper content hierarchy

-Project description
+- User-friendly interface

-UI structure of the Bookspace application
+---

-🚀 Learning Outcome
+## Learning Outcome

-Through this task, I learned how to:
+This task helped in understanding how to structure an application interface before creating the final high-fidelity design.

-Plan an application layout before designing the final UI
+---

-Create structured wireframes for mobile apps
+## Author

-Improve usability through thoughtful screen organization
+Saghana K S

-Wireframing helps designers quickly visualize ideas and improve the user experience before moving to high-fidelity design.
+UI/UX Design Intern – CodeAlpha